Data & network

 You can start as an assistant buyer and go on to become a junior buyer and work your way up.
 To go straight into a buying role, you'll usually need a qualification in retail or business.

-It's possible to get experience in retail on the shop-floor, in visual merchandising, or as an admin assistant in a buyer's office.
+It's possible to get experience in retail on the shop floor, in visual merchandising, or as an admin assistant in a buyer's office.
 You can then spend time learning, training and getting qualifications on the job.

 Other routes

 Some companies in fashion retail offer training schemes specifically for buyers.
 These tend to be aimed at graduates.
-Other types of retailers offer general store management training schemes with the option to specialise in buying later on.
+Other types of retailers offer general store management training schemes with the option to specialise in buying or merchandising later on.

 Further information